 Help for parents

 A child starting school can cause a major change to your family’s lifestyle, routines and relationships.

-Education NSW's quick guide for parents is an alphabetical list of common topics covering a wide range of subjects, from attendance to wellbeing.
+The NSW Department of Education's quick guide for parents is an alphabetical list of common topics covering a wide range of subjects, from attendance to wellbeing.